Dancemakers Centre for Creation is available to rent for rehearsals, workshops, classes, filming, photo-shoots, and performances.

 FRONT OF HOUSE STAFF

-You must provide your own Front of House staff or we will help you secure staff at a cost of $75 per performance for each person.
-You must also provide your own box office cash float.
+You can provide your own Front of House staff or we will help you secure staff at a cost of $75 per performance for each person.
+You must provide your own box office cash float.

 Dancemakers does not have a liquor license, but permits rental clients to sell alcohol for performances and events with proof of a valid Special Occasions Permit (SOP) which is required if you are planning to sell or serve alcohol.
 An SOP is needed any time alcohol is offered for sale or served in locations other than in a licensed establishment or a private place (for example, a private office or a residence).

-If you are serving liquor, you must email us a copy of your SOP on the last business day prior to your first booking date.
+If you are serving liquor, you must email us a copy of your SOP upon request.
 Dancemakers reserves the right to cancel bookings where liquor will served through an open or cash bar, and an SOP has not been secured by the last business day prior to your first booking date.

 The fee for an SOP is anywhere from $25 to $75.
 We recommend you fill out an SOP as soon as you confirm your rental booking, as they can take several weeks to process.
 Our administrative staff is happy to provide you with any details you need about the venue, work out storage options and ensure you have everything you need to submit an application.